Help Center/ Host Security Service/ Best Practices/ Using HSS to Improve Server Login Security

 To add credentials, choose Start > Control Panel, and click User Accounts.
 Click Manage your credentials and then click Add a Windows credential.
 Add the username and password of the remote server that you want to access.

-1. Choose Security Operation > Policies.
+1. In the navigation pane, choose Security Operations > Policies.

 If you need to create a policy group, perform this step after Creating a Policy Group.

-4. The Weak Password Detection dialog box is displayed.
-You can modify the parameters in the Policy Settings area or retain the default values (recommended).
+4. Modify the parameters in the Policy Settings based on the site requirements.
 For details about the parameters, see Table 1.

 Table 1 Parameter description